news

 4. Galvanizing

-Galvanizing is a common surface treatment for iron perforated panels, either through electroplating or hot-dip galvanizing.
-In this process, a layer of zinc is applied to the metal surface to protect it from corrosion.
-Hot-dip galvanizing creates a thicker and more durable zinc layer compared to electroplating, making it more resistant to corrosion, especially in damp or acidic environments.
+Galvanizing is a common surface treatment for iron perforated metal panels, forming a protective zinc layer through electroplating or hot-dip galvanizing.
+Hot-dip galvanizing provides a thicker and more durable zinc layer than electroplating, making it especially suitable for humid or acidic environments to effectively enhance corrosion resistance.

 Advantages: